All Episodes

 That's his campaign, and we've pointed it out to you.

-This is um October 19th in Chicago, 1998, Loyola University, then state senator, the one.
+This is October 19th in Chicago, 1998, Loyola University, then state senator, the one.

-When I think we'll re-gate people in politics, is it we're doing significant uh serious policy work around what I will label the working poor, although my definition of the working poor is not simply folks making minimum wage, but it's also families of poor who are making $30,000 a year.
+What I think will re-engage people in politics is if we're doing significant, serious policy work around what I will label the working poor, although my definition of the working poor is not simply folks making minimum wage, but it's also families and poor who are making $30,000 a year.

 They are struggling.

-And to the extent that we are doing research figuring out what kinds of government action would successfully make their lives better.
+And to the extent that we are doing research figuring out what kinds of government action would successfully make their lives better, we are then putting together a potential majority coalition to move those agendas forward.

 All right, so NBC went and dug up the full audio tape to verify that it was Obama.

-Remember, Angrier Mitchell, NBC News would not play the audio tape of Obama saying, and he believed in redistribution because they couldn't they couldn't confirm it.
+Remember, Angrier Mitchell, NBC News would not play the audio tape of Obama saying he believed in redistribution.

 The White House said, yeah, that's our guy.